hetalang/heta-compiler/README.md

 ## Installation

 [NodeJS](https://nodejs.org/en/) must be installed prior to Heta compiler installation.
-Currently **NodeJS v14 and newer** are supported.
+Currently the recommended version is **NodeJS v16 and newer**, but NodeJS v14 is also supported.

 The next steps should be taken using console (shell): **cmd**, **PowerShell**, **sh**, **bash** depending on your operating system.